 This is the second major disaster I’ve had with Google.
 In early 2011, SaveYourself.ca suffered collateral damage from the first (infamous) Google “Panda” update.
 I lost about half my traffic and revenue then too, and it was traumatic then too, and nothing changed for a year then too.
 But the needle moved in early 2012, and soon the site was twice as busy as it had been before Panda, and then it doubled again in 2013.

-Most pages on PainScience.com eventually recovered, and quite a few have even gone on to new highs.
+Most pages on PainScience.com erratically, eventually recovered.
+Some have even gone on to new highs.
 That’s the good news.

-The bad news is that it took over a year for any page to recover, and about two years for most of the rest of the recovery, and some of my most profitable content never did recover.
-Even though my overall traffic is now actually much higher than it was before the move, my income remains significantly lower, because of the continuing failure of specific, important pages to recover.
+The bad news is that it took more than year for any page to recover, and about two years for most of the rest of the recovery, and some of my most profitable content has never recovered — and for well over a year now there has been no further sign of improvement.
+Even though my overall traffic is now higher than it was before the move, my income remains significantly lower, because of the continuing failure of specific, important pages to recover.

-The disastrous effects of the domain move remain an unsolved mystery in my mind.
-I don’t even have a best guess as to what went wrong.
+The disastrous effects of the domain move remain an unsolved mystery.
+I still don’t even have a best guess as to what went wrong.
 Most of the possible explanations have long since been discarded.
+All that remains is speculation about Google bugs I cannot possibly confirm or fix: things like a “ghost penalty,” the terrifying possibility of a silent domain penalty that never expires (an actual thing that has happened to other publishers).

 I always knew I’d eventually need to do about $300/day in sales, sustained for at least five years, to break even (a rough calculation).
 I hit $100/day in early 2010: enough to justify making PainScience.com my full-time job: adequate cash flow.
 I got to $200/day in late 2012, which was enough to call it a success and start to feel quite secure, but still not enough to pay for the years of investment.
 I reached $300/day in early 2013, and then $400/day by early 2014.
 I was on-schedule! ↩